Second-Order Rate Region of Constant-Composition Codes for the Multiple-Access Channel

 \section{Abstract}

-This paper presents an achievable second-order rate region for the discrete memoryless multiple-access channel.
-The result is obtained using a random-coding ensemble in which each user's codebook contains codewords of a fixed composition.
-The improvement of the second-order rate region over existing ones is demonstrated both analytically and numerically.
-Finally, an achievable second-order rate region for the Gaussian multiple-access channel is derived via an increasingly fine quantization of the input.
+This paper studies the second-order asymptotics of coding rates for the discrete memoryless multiple-access channel with a fixed target error probability.
+Using constant-composition random coding, coded time-sharing, and a variant of Hoeffding's combinatorial central limit theorem, an inner bound on the set of locally achievable second-order coding rates is given for each point on the boundary of the capacity region.
+It is shown that the inner bound for constant-composition random coding includes that recovered by i.i.d.~random coding, and that the inclusion may be strict.
+The inner bound is extended to the Gaussian multiple-access channel via an increasingly fine quantization of the inputs.

-\symbolfootnote[0]{J. Scarlett is with the Department of Engineering, University of Cambridge, Cambridge, CB2 1PZ, U.K. (e-mail: jmscarlett@gmail.com).
+\symbolfootnote[0]{J. Scarlett was with the Department of Engineering, University of Cambridge, Cambridge, CB2 1PZ, U.K. He is now with the Laboratory for Information and Inference Systems, \'Ecole Polytechnique F\'ed\'erale de Lausanne, CH-1015, Switzerland (e-mail: jmscarlett@gmail.com).

 A. Martinez is with the Department of Information and Communication Technologies, Universitat Pompeu Fabra, 08018 Barcelona, Spain (e-mail: alfonso.martinez@ieee.org).

-A. Guill\'en i F\`abregas is with the Instituci\'o Catalana de Recerca i Estudis Avan\c{c}ats (ICREA), the Department of Information and Communication Technologies, Universitat Pompeu Fabra, 08018 Barcelona, Spain, and also with the Department of Engineering, University of Cambridge, Cambridge, CB2 1PZ, U.K. (e-mail: guillen@ieee.org).}
+A. Guill\'en i F\`abregas is with the Instituci\'o Catalana de Recerca i Estudis Avan\c{c}ats (ICREA), the Department of Information and Communication Technologies, Universitat Pompeu Fabra, 08018 Barcelona, Spain, and also with the Department of Engineering, University of Cambridge, Cambridge, CB2 1PZ, U.K. (e-mail: guillen@ieee.org).

+This work has been funded in part by the European Research Council under ERC grant agreement 259663, by the European Union's 7th Framework Programme under grant agreement 303633 and by the Spanish Ministry of Economy and Competitiveness under grants RYC-2011-08150 and TEC2012-38800-C03-03.
+This work was presented in part at the 51st Allerton Conference on Communication, Computing and Control (2013).}